Connect with us

 “It was, and still is, extremely distressing to me,” she said.

-Moore raised her there.
+Moore raised her children there.
 Her daughter, Melissa Faber, called her childhood in Corona “magical.”
 Her family hunted and angled there, catching fish from Corona Lake which once fed into the river.

 A combination of health issues and increased river flooding pushed Moore and her family off Corona — what Moore calls “the island” — in 2007.
 Without a well to get water from, Moore, 89, couldn’t return even if she wanted to.
 She worries about the culture and history of the island being lost as more and more people move away.